Forkxel/Database-project/README.md

 First thing you will have to do after running application is to choose if you want to:
 1. Insert data
 2. Delete data
+3. Print data
-3. Update data
+4. Update data
-4. Import data from Json file
+5. Import data from Json file
-5. Clear the database
+6. Clear the database
-6. Exit application
+7. Exit application

 #### 1. Insert data